umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/winston-holmes-tell-a-story.md

 On a total of one side of one sheet of paper, using 10 pt type or larger, with standard interline spacing and margins, respond to all the following:

-The Dean of the new {{% resource_link "8bab484b-70d6-40a5-b1a7-fcf0f9fa56a1" "Schwartzman College of Computing" %}} has decided to have a roadshow that will run in Paris, Moscow, Mumbai, Singapore, Beijing, and other places with a high density of investors and philanthropists.
+The Dean of the new [Schwartzman College of Computing](https://computing.mit.edu/) has decided to have a roadshow that will run in Paris, Moscow, Mumbai, Singapore, Beijing, and other places with a high density of investors and philanthropists.
 You are Dylan Holmes, one of 100 students asked to prepare a poster for a poster session.

 Alas, you, Holmes, are helping Professor Winston with 6.803, and you do not have time.
 He asks you for help.